Topics Map > Critical Thinking

 Example 1

-Human Evolution professor assigns several articles on recent discoveries and theories about Neanderthals and their relationship to Homo sapiens.
-To find out how closely students had read the material, and how well they understood the generally agreed-upon differences between modern humans and Neanderthals, he creates a Defining Features Matrix.
-The matrix contains features related to not only anatomy but also to likely cultural and social differences and similarities.
-He creates a handout with the matrix with the features down the left side of the table and Homo sapien and Neanderthal on the top row.
-At the beginning of class, he gives each student a copy of the matrix.
-He gives them five minutes to complete the matrix and collects them.
-He quickly reviews the results (there are only 30 students in the class) and is able to determine some common mistakes.
-He leads a class discussion on these issues (Angelo 165).
+Human Evolution professor assigned several articles on recent discoveries and theories about Neanderthals and their relationship to Homo sapiens.
+To find out how closely students had read the material and how well they understood the generally agreed-upon differences between modern humans and Neanderthals, he created a Defining Features Matrix.
+The matrix contains features related to anatomy and likely cultural and social differences and similarities.
+He created a handout with the matrix with the features down the left side of the table and Homo sapien and Neanderthal on the top row.
+He gave each student a copy of the matrix at the beginning of class.
+He gave them five minutes to complete the matrix and collected them.
+He quickly reviewed the results (there are only 30 students in the class) and identified some common mistakes.
+He led a class discussion on these issues (Angelo 165).

 Example 2